Hungry ghost

-With the rise in popularity of Buddhism, the idea became popular that souls would live in space until reincarnation.
-In the Taoist tradition it is believed that hungry ghosts can arise from people whose deaths have been violent or unhappy.
+With the rise in popularity of Buddhism, the idea that souls would live in space until reincarnation became popular.
+In the Taoist tradition, it is believed that hungry ghosts can arise from people whose deaths have been violent or unhappy.
 Both Buddhism and Taoism share the idea that hungry ghosts can emerge from neglect or desertion of ancestors.
-According to the Hua-yen Sutra evil deeds will cause a soul to be reborn in one of six different realms.
+According to the Huayen Sutra evil deeds will cause a soul to be reborn in one of six different realms.
 The highest degree of evil deed will cause a soul to be reborn as a denizen of hell, a lower degree of evil will cause a soul to be reborn as an animal, and the lowest degree will cause a soul to be reborn as a hungry ghost.
 According to the tradition, evil deeds that lead to becoming a hungry ghost are killing, stealing and sexual misconduct.
 Desire, greed, anger and ignorance are all factors in causing a soul to be reborn as a hungry ghost because they are motives for people to perform evil deeds.
+The biggest factor is greed as hungry ghosts are ever discontent and anguished because they are unable to satisfy their feelings of greed.

+Some traditions imagine hungry ghosts living inside the bowels of earth or they live in the midst of humans but go unnoticed by those around them or they choose to distance themselves.

 Myths of origin

+There are many legends regarding the origin of hungry ghosts.
 It is likely that the idea of hungry ghosts originated from ancient Indian culture, where they were referred to as Preta.
-However, there are many legends regarding the origin of hungry ghosts.